unicode-org/message-format-wg/spec.md

 }
 ```

-Using an array with more than one value refers to an inner property of an object value,
+Using a `var_path` array with more than one value refers to an inner property of an object value.
-so e.g. `['user', 'name']` would require something like `{ name: 'Kat' }`
-as the value of the `'user'` runtime parameter.

 ### FunctionRef